GSA-TTS/tts-tech-operations/how_we_work/project_management/the_form.md

 # Status Intake form

-## Purpose

 Please use [this form](https://app.smartsheet.com/b/form/6301909aaa764ce69fc9b7c5ff5fcbfd) to submit status updates for activity that you are working on.

-## Intended Audience
+## Dashboards

-The [**Leadership Dashboard**](https://app.smartsheet.com/dashboards/wxxWjR4RjQ3xJW8crQCw3cr23H4XRchr933r7X71) will be viewed weekly by the Solutions SMT and is used to inform the Solutions Director at the weekly leadership meeting.
-This information would potentially go into the Sol Sentinel or the Solutions Newsletter.
-Sometimes, this information might be expanded by presenting at the monthly Sol All Hands.
+- [**Leadership**](https://app.smartsheet.com/dashboards/wxxWjR4RjQ3xJW8crQCw3cr23H4XRchr933r7X71) - Used to inform the Solutions Senior Management Team (SMT).
+This information would potentially go into the Sol Sentinel newsletter.
+Sometimes, this information might be expanded by presenting at the Sol All Hands.

-The [**Communications Dashboard**](https://app.smartsheet.com/dashboards/Qp7P6cq755PMp7gMHcQQvQ7pXw7mFwx33m8V4mv1) audience is made up of folks that would be interested in the major milestone updates of the activities that we're working on related to sprints.
-The audiences could be guilds, product managers or technical practitioners.
+- [**Communications**](https://app.smartsheet.com/dashboards/Qp7P6cq755PMp7gMHcQQvQ7pXw7mFwx33m8V4mv1) - For folks that would be interested in the major milestone updates of the activities that we're working on related to sprints.
+The audiences could be [Guilds](https://handbook.tts.gsa.gov/working-groups-and-guilds-101/#guilds), product managers or technical practitioners.
 Updates would typically include things that someone following along closely with our work might care about and might be included in newsletters.

-The [**All TTS Dashboard**](https://app.smartsheet.com/dashboards/C6xcrcRGq25h7WM2VCHpMq2H7jjXQ9pc65rvrcq1) is information intended for all of TTS for information that is relevant to all folks.
-The target audience is the 350+ folks that sit within TTS and might be interested in updates that might affect them.
+- [**All TTS**](https://app.smartsheet.com/dashboards/C6xcrcRGq25h7WM2VCHpMq2H7jjXQ9pc65rvrcq1) - Information intended for all of TTS with updates that might affect them.

 ## Instructions